bursonic/driveMalta/Motorcycles/Alertness.md

 1. Steer around the vehicle sharply
 2. Get in close behind before you move out
 3. Cut back in sharply when you pass the vehicle
-4. Check the speed and position of the vehicle which is being overtakenVersion 3  – April 20 13   Page 4 of 53
+4. Check the speed and position of the vehicle which is being overtaken

 ###7142 - BIKEH1.3